cncf/glossary/content/it/stateless-apps.md

 ## Quali problematiche affronta

-Stateless applications tackle the problem of resiliency, because different pods across a [cluster](/cluster/) can work independently, with multiple requests coming to them at the same time.
-If there’s a problem, you can easily restart the application, and it will return to its initial state with little or no downtime.
-As such, the benefits of stateless applications include resiliency, elasticity, and high availability.
-However, most applications we use today are at least partly [stateful](/it/stateful-apps/), as they store things like preferences and settings to improve the user experience.

 Le applicazioni _stateless_ affrontano la questione della resilienza, poiché pod diversi in un [cluster](/cluster/) possono funzionare in modo indipendente, ricevendo più richieste contemporaneamente.